wbl1997/my_swift_vio/README.md

 * Follow https://github.com/ethz-asl/kalibr/wiki/camera-imu-calibration to get
   estimates for the spatial parameters of the cameras with respect to the IMU.

-* msckf/Hybrid filter does not support pure rotation, and cannot start from static mode, because it uses delayed triangulation.
-But it supports infinity points.

 ## Contribution guidelines

 * Contact s.leutenegger@imperial.ac.uk to request access to the bitbucket